Raccoon Eyes From Tanning – How To Fix And Prevent

 Macular Degeneration

-Indoor tanning without proper eye protection can be a factor in the onset of macular degeneration.
-It is the gradual damage of the eyes and can reduce vision greatly.
 It starts off with blurred or reduced vision, which then worsens over time.
-It is an incurable disease and the effects cannot be reversed once they have set in.
-Ultraviolet rays from tanning beds can definitely play a role in macular degeneration if protection is not used.
+It is an incurable disease, and the effects cannot be reversed once they have set in.

 Final Thoughts

 Depending on where you go to get your tan done, your salon might not be able to provide you with goggles that help prevent raccoon eyes.
-You might need to take along your own disposable goggles or rather deal with the raccoon eyes by using foundation and powder to cover it up after your tanning session.

-Whatever you choose to do, remember that having raccoon eyes are better than having damage to your eyes.
-The goggles you use to protect your eyes from the harmful ultraviolet radiation do work; simply closing your eyes does not cut it.
+The goggles you use to protect your eyes from harmful ultraviolet radiation do work; simply closing your eyes does not suffice.